Best Sites to Find a No Fee NYC Apartment in 2023

 Good for: Spareroom alternative to finding a sublet without a broker fee

-Facebook has apartment listings on its Marketplace and also in individual housing groups.
+Facebook has apartment listings on its Marketplace and in individual housing groups.

 It’s free to post on Facebook, which means you’re going to see a lot of nonsense.